PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/look_for_bots.md

 draft: false
 ---

-We have the feeling that we might have cheaters in our system.
+We have the feeling that we might have *cheaters* in our system.
 So we would like you to find the cheaters.
-First it might be a good idea to think about how we might detect bots.
+First it might be a good idea to think about how we might detect bots/cheaters (what would an incentive be for a cheater?).

 When you have some ideas, try to write a projection to detect the bots.